terramuse-tiramisu/ProductsAPI/README.md

 ### New technologies and concepts:
 - MongoDB aggregation pipeline and seeding a database using ETL from csv files.
-    - working with large amounts of data (>26 million individual documents per csv)
+    - Working with large amounts of data (>26 million individual documents per csv)
+    - Normalizing vs. denormalizing data
+    - Query optimization
+- System design optimizations and security concerns
     - Using Docker and containerization of services
     - Deployment using Docker and EC2
-- Scalability - load balancing and server optimization
+    - Scalability - load balancing, server optimization, Docker-compose
+- Testing and iterative design implementations

 ## Installation